 Another shade that often finds its way onto BMW’s sportiest models, Tanzanite blue won’t make as much financial sense as the cheaper blues further down the range.
 It’s a very attractive shade, however, meaning you’ll find it easy to resell the car later on.

 Smoked Topaz – £1,395

 This interesting pearlescent brown comes into its own in bright light, and is certainly one of the most fashionable shades in the 4 Series range.
 It remains to be seen how long brown cars will stay in fashion, so it might be difficult to get any return on the £1,395 price.

-Put either the BMW 4 Series coupe or the BMW 4 Series Convertible in our car configurator to see how much carwow could help you save.
-For more options, head over to our deals page or, if you’re still struggling to pick your next car, check out our car chooser.
+Visit our BMW 4 Series deals page or BMW 4 Series Convertible deals page to see how much carwow could help you save.
+For more options, or if you’re still struggling to pick your next car, check out our car chooser.